mattcc1398/CodePath-Week7/README.md

     - Tested in version: 4.2
     - Fixed in version: 4.2.13
   - [X] GIF Walkthrough: <img src="https://github.com/mattcc1398/CodePath-Week7/blob/master/YouTube%20XSS.gif" width="800">
-  - [X] Steps to recreate: Embed a YouTube link with XSS in a page or post.
+  - [X] Steps to recreate: Embed a YouTube link with an onload script in a page or post.
 Update/post the changes, and then view the post/page.
 A XSS alert will appear once the page or post is opened.
   - [X] Affected source code:
     - https://github.com/WordPress/WordPress/commit/419c8d97ce8df7d5004ee0b566bc5e095f0a6ca8